d3b4g/leonids/_posts/zerologon.md

+#### Introduction

-Last month, Microsoft patched a very interesting vulnerability that would allow an attacker with a foothold on your internal network to essentially become Domain Admin with one click.
-All that is required is for a connection to the Domain Controller to be possible from the attacker’s viewpoint.
+Last month, Microsoft patched a very interesting vulnerability, a privillege escalation vulnerability in Netlogon that could grant anyone full takeover of domain controllers.This attack has a huge impact it basically allows any unauthenticated user on the local network to compromised the windows domain controller easily.